The Diocesan Office fulfils a number of roles for the Diocese of Connor.

 The great bulk of diocesan income is received through the General Fund assessment on all parishes.
 This is a complex mechanism designed to ensure that the cost of sustaining the diocese and its mission is shared proportionally – the stronger parishes contributing more than the weaker.
 The scheme is based on a rolling triennial assessment of the core income of each of the 94 units which make up the 74 parishes in the diocese.

-The Department interacts with parishes at a number of levels and not just through the calculation and collection of the General Fund assessment.
+Staff interacts with parishes at a number of levels and not just through the calculation and collection of the General Fund assessment.
 It transmits some of the directives and requirements of the central church in evident matters such as Safeguarding Trust, clergy pension charges, the setting of Diocesan stipend levels for each parish and locomotory expense allowances etc as well as dealing with less obvious things such as the Episcopacy Fund and Child Protection officers.

-The Department acts as intermediary in the provision of Cover Duty for parishes affected by sickness or vacancy.
+The Office acts as intermediary in the provision of Cover Duty for parishes affected by sickness or vacancy.
 It also advises and acts where the Diocesan Council wishes to assist parishes and projects though grant aid or other measures and plays a key role in allocating resources to the operating arms of the Vision Strategy.

 A further recent role has been to assist in the negotiations between the church and the Charities Commission for Northern Ireland, a role which will continue beyond the final registration of all the parishes in the diocese.

-Members of the Departmental staff are available to assist with particular issues in parishes and, whilst fully respecting the prerogatives of select vestries, are not infrequently asked to advise parishes struggling with financial and other concerns.
+Members of staff are available to assist with particular issues in parishes and, whilst fully respecting the prerogatives of select vestries, are not infrequently asked to advise parishes struggling with financial and other concerns.